hamza2803/Marketing-Campaign-EDA/README.md

 This repository contains code and data for analyzing a marketing campaign dataset.
 The analysis explores customer behavior, spending patterns, and response to marketing campaigns.
 The project employs a variety of statistical and machine learning techniques to derive insights.

 ## Project Structure
-- `Muhammad_Hamza_Naviwala_261292.ipynb`: Jupyter notebook containing the main analysis code.
+- `Marketing-Campaign-Case-Study.ipynb`: Jupyter notebook containing the main analysis code.
 - `marketing_campaign.csv`: Dataset used for the analysis.
 - `README.md`: This file providing an overview of the project.